WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 	}
 	````

-	This registers a new insert script, which uses the apns object <http://go.microsoft.com/fwlink/p/?linkid=272333&clcid=0x409> to send a push notification (the inserted text) to the device provided in the insert request.
+	This registers a new insert script, which uses the [apns object] (http://go.microsoft.com/fwlink/p/?linkid=272333&clcid=0x409) to send a push notification (the inserted text) to the device provided in the insert request.

-	>**NOTE**: This script delays sending the notification to give you time to close the app to receive a toast notification.
+	>**Note**: This script delays sending the notification to give you time to close the app to receive a toast notification.

-### Task 7 - Testing push notifications in your app###
+### Task 7 - Testing push Notifications in Your App###

-1. Press the **Run** button to build the project and start the app in an iOS capable device, then click **OK** to accept push notifications
+1. Press the **Run** button to build the project and start the app in an iOS capable device, then click **OK** to accept push notifications.

 	![Prompt to send push notification](Images/prompt-to-send-push-notification.png?raw=true "Prompt to send push notification")

 	_Prompt to send push notification_

-	>**NOTE**: You must explicitly accept push notifications from your app.
+	>**Note**: You must explicitly accept push notifications from your app.
 This request only occurs the first time that the app runs.

 1. In the app, type meaningful text, such as _A new Mobile Services task_ and then click the plus ( **+** ) icon.